termux/x11-packages/README.md

 There are located build scripts and patches for Termux X11 packages.

-Programs that use [X11 Windowing System] cannot be used standalone like normal command line utilities.
-Termux does not provide native way for video output and therefore you will need to do additional setup.
-Recommended way is to use either `tigervnc` as [VNC] server and [VNC Viewer] for accessing video output.
-You can also use [XServer XSDL], though it is a bit outdated - do not complain about something that works via VNC but is not working via [XServer XSDL].
-Other variants of the X server implementations for Android may work but they are *completely unsupported*.
-Video output to the remote X server (directly or via SSH X forwarding) should work without additional setup required.
+Programs using the [X11 Windowing System] cannot be used standalone like normal command line utilities.
+Termux does not provide native way for a video output and therefore you will need to install additional software.

-Current X11 setup is quite limited in functionality.
-There no hardware acceleration.
-OpenGL support is very basic so GLX extension is not available.
-Also, do not expect support for the wide range of GUI programs.
-Large desktop environments like KDE and GNOME are *out of scope*.

-Do not forget to set a `DISPLAY` environment variable when launching X11-enabled programs from the Termux console.
-In most cases, you will need to do `export DISPLAY=:1` when using VNC and `export DISPLAY=127.0.0.1:0` when using [XServer XSDL].
+Recommended setup is a [VNC] server (package `tigervnc`) running on localhost and a [VNC Viewer] (by RealVNC Limited) Android application for accessing the video output.

+There possible to use other Xserver solutions like [XServer XSDL], but they are not guaranteed to work properly with our packages.

-More complete information about setting up graphical environment is on the [Termux Wiki].
+More information about setting up graphical environment is on the [Termux Wiki].

 **Warning:** packages for legacy Android versions (Android OS 5/6) will no longer have primary support.
 Legacy branch will continue receive updates & bugfixes but